 West Common Road, Hayes, Bromley, Kent BR2

-A functional church of 1954, originally built as the multi-purpose Rosary Hall.
-It is of little architectural or historic significance.
+A functional church of 1954, originally built as the multipurpose Rosary Hall.

-About 25 years ago, the parish priest Monsignor Peter Strand extended the hall, adding meeting space.
-Within the last 20 years, coloured glass windows designed by parishioner Peter Proto were installed in the west facade.
+In c.1985 Mgr Peter Strand extended the hall, adding meeting space.
+Within the last twenty years, coloured glass windows designed by parishioner Peter Proto were installed in the west facade.
 This was followed by the Millennium Window by Proto (2000) at the northwest.
 At some point, a gabled timber porch was set in front of the flat-roofed original porch.